mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ## Configuration File

-In the following sections are described each configuration file section.
-It is important to notice that Fast Data configurator will provide the option to configure the service without manually writing the file.
+In the following sections, each configuration file section is described.
+It is important to note that Fast Data configurator will provide the option to configure the service without manually writing the file.

 ### Service Settings